liz4JS/alx-system_engeneering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content-it writes into the file the result of the command. if the file already exists, it should overwrite it. if the file doesn't exist, create it tail -n 1 iacta >> iacta-it duplicates the last line of the file find . -type f -name "*.js" -delete-it deletes all regular files(not the directories) with a extension that are present in the current directory and its subfolders
+ls -la > ls_cwd_content-it writes into the file the result of the command. if the file already exists, it should overwrite it. if the file doesn't exist, create it tail -n 1 iacta >> iacta-it duplicates the last line of the file find . -type f -name "*.js" -delete-it deletes all regular files(not the directories) with a extension that are present in the current directory and its subfolders find ./* -type d | wc -l-it counts the number of directories and sub-directories in the current directory. the current and parent directories should not be taken into account. hidden directories should be counted